monori-site/backend/README.md

 ## Configuration
 > Note: This section is in pure alpha stage, do not run Arisu at this time.

-Arisu uses the "HOCON" structure Ktor provides, you can specify a custom path by:
+Arisu uses the "HOCON (Human-Optimized Config Object Notation)" structure Ktor provides, you can specify a custom path by:

 ```sh
 $ java -jar ./path/to/arisu.jar -config=path/to/config
 ```

 You can change other configurations unrelated to Arisu, a default config can be listed [here](/application.default.conf).
-For a list of the configuration options, read ["Available Configuration Parameters"](https://ktor.io/docs/configurations.html#available-config).
+For a list of the configuration options for Ktor, read ["Available Configuration Parameters"](https://ktor.io/docs/configurations.html#available-config).
+For a list of the configuration options for Arisu, read ["Self-hosting: Configuration"](#).

 ## License
 **Arisu** is released under the MIT License, read [here](/LICENSE) for more information.